-Weber is the author of many articles, reviews and essays dealing with historical, political and social issues, which have appeared in a variety of periodicals, and in a range of languages.
-Over the years he has given many lectures and interviews on US foreign policy, long-term social-political trends in the US, and international relations.
-He has produced many dozens of broadcast talks.
+His many articles, reviews and essays dealing with historical, political and social issues have appeared in a variety of periodicals, and in a range of languages.
+Over the years he has given many lectures and interviews on US foreign policy, social-political trends in the US, and international relations.
+He has produced dozens of broadcast talks.

 Weber has been a guest on numerous radio talk shows, and has appeared many times on television, including on the nationally broadcast “Hannity and Colmes” and “Montel Williams” shows.
 He has conducted countless interviews with television, radio and print journalists from across the United States, and from many overseas countries.

 His main areas of specialized knowledge are US foreign policy, international relations, the Second World War, and, more broadly, twentieth-century European and American history.

 Mark Weber was born in 1951 in Portland, Oregon, where he was also raised.
 He studied history at the University of Illinois (Chicago), the University of Munich (Germany), and Portland State University, from where he received a bachelor's degree in history (with high honors).
 He then did graduate work in history at Indiana University (Bloomington), where he served as a history instructor and received a Master's degree in European history.